-The pastor, prior to submitting his or her resignation, is expected to consult with the bishop.
-The pastor normally notifies the chief lay officer of the congregation, and then meets with the congregation council to present the letter of resignation, which is subsequently mailed (first class and via email), to all members of the congregation The pastor would also see that the chief lay officer has addresses and telephone numbers for the bishop, the mission cluster counselor, the mission district dean, the supply preaching coordinator, and the synod office.
+The pastor, prior to submitting a resignation, is expected to consult with the bishop.
+The pastor normally notifies the chief lay officer of the congregation, and then meets with the congregation council to present the letter of resignation, which is subsequently sent to all members of the congregation The pastor would also see that the chief lay officer has addresses and telephone numbers for the bishop, the mission cluster counselor, the mission district dean, the supply preaching coordinator, and the synod office.